sadams2013/hiMoon/README.md

 ### Main Rules for Use

 1. Know your input data! hiMoon will work with what you give it, so Garbage In Garbage Out applies.
-2. Function will be erratic until a 1.0 release (i.e. beta only), this is especially important for CYP2D6.
+2. Validate with known samples + edge cases before using in any meaningful application.

-3. Validate with known samples + edge cases before using in any meaningful application.
+\*Function of hiMoon for named-haplotype calling is stable as of version 0.9.

 **hiMoon is intended for research use only.**